 Most bamboo grows in temperate to warm Asia, China, and Japan, but some forms occur in other regions of the world.
-The most cold-tolerant groups are Phyllostachys and Fargesia.
-These can tolerate temperatures of -15 degrees Fahrenheit (-26 C.).
-Zone 6 gardeners can expect temperatures to drop to -10 degrees Fahrenheit (-23 C.), which means some bamboo species will thrive in the zone.
+The most cold tolerant groups are Phyllostachys and Fargesia.
+These can tolerate temperatures of -15 degrees F. (-26 C.).
+Zone 6 gardeners can expect temperatures to drop to -10 degrees F. (-23 C.), which means some bamboo species will thrive in the zone.

 Deciding which hardy bamboo plants to choose from these groups will depend upon what form you require.
 There are both running and clumping bamboo, each with its own pros and cons.

 Northern gardeners can harness the exotic, tropical feel of bamboo by choosing winter hardy varieties or providing a microclimate.
 Microclimates are found in many areas of the garden.
 Such areas may be in protected hollows of natural or created topography, against the protective walls of the home, or inside a fence or other structure that minimizes cold winds that can dry out plants and enhance the freezing temperatures.